DS3Lab/cognival-cli/README.md

 - example-calls: Lists example calls for a single or all commands.
 - browse: Browses the user directory and view files using vim, per default in read-only mode. (requires that vim is installed).
 - update-vocabulary: Scans all imported cognitive sources and updates the vocabulary file.
+- properties: Edit general CogniVal properties (user directory, etc.).
+Currently only used to set the directory for user data (embeddings, cognitive sources, configurations and results), in case this data should not reside in $HOME (e.g. due to quota restrictions).

 ### Main commands and subcommands
 - config